 SO2 is soluble in aqueous media and hence when inhaled, it affects the mucous membranes of the nose and upper respiratory tract.
 The short-term effects of SO2 exposure are felt very quickly.
 Most people feel symptoms within minutes of breathing it in.
 Moreover, the long-term effects are quite severe, sometimes resulting in decreased lung capacity.
 It irritates the respiratory system and causes inflammation and tightening of airways leading to difficulty in breathing.
 Longer exposures can aggravate existing heart and lung conditions.
 People with asthma, the elderly, and children are even more sensitive to SO2 exposures.

 SO2 has a direct negative impact on the natural environment.
 At high concentrations, SOx can harm trees and plants by damaging foliage and limiting plant growth.
-When deposited, SO2 turns on the leaves of the trees and plants yellow.
+When deposited, SO2 turns the leaves of the trees and plants yellow.

 SO2 present in the atmosphere can mix with moisture and other chemicals in the air forming acids, which fall to the earth as acid rain.

 Acid rain can harm sensitive ecosystems:

 - It can cause direct harm to trees and plants by damaging exposed tissues and, subsequently, decreasing plant growth

 - Also affects aquatic ecosystems such as streams and lakes turning them acidic and toxic to aquatic life.

 - It changes the makeup of the soil affecting its quality and fertility.